-About ChainsThe following is a guide to the most popular chain styles, A chain necklace makes a great ,versatile piece of jewellery.
+About ChainsThe following is a guide to the most popular chain styles.
+A chain necklace makes a great, versatile piece of jewellery.
 It can be worn alone as an elegant strand of sleek and sparkling silver or layered with your own choice of different styles or used to hang a gemstone pendant from.
-There are many different styles of silver chains from belcher to snake all with their own unique construction and style.
+There are many different styles of silver chains from the classic belcher link chain to the sleek and solid snake chain all with their own unique construction and style.
 These silver chains are available to buy from this website.

 Comparing Chain Prices

 You will find a bewildering array of silver chains available to buy from many different jewellers and retailers.
 Always check the weight of chains when making comparisons of price.
-Two 3mm round snake chains can vary considerably in weight.
+Two round snake chains of the same diameter can vary considerably in weight.

 The country of origin will play a role in the value and authenticity of the chain in question.
 Sterling silver is 92.5% silver 7.5% copper alloy.
 White metal contains no silver and is simply base metal.